RB Capital Management LLC Trims Stock Position in AbbVie Inc. (NYSE:ABBV)

 In other AbbVie news, CEO Richard A. Gonzalez sold 231,604 shares of the company’s stock in a transaction on Thursday, November 12th.
 The shares were sold at an average price of $96.88, for a total value of $22,437,795.52.
 Corporate insiders own 0.09% of the company’s stock.

-Several equities research analysts recently issued reports on the company.
-The Goldman Sachs Group cut AbbVie from a “neutral” rating to a “sell” rating in a report on Tuesday, October 20th.
+Several brokerages recently weighed in on ABBV.
+JPMorgan Chase & Co. lifted their price target on AbbVie from $115.00 to $120.00 and gave the company an “overweight” rating in a research note on Friday, October 16th.
+SVB Leerink lowered their price objective on AbbVie from $122.00 to $119.00 and set an “outperform” rating on the stock in a report on Monday, November 2nd.
 Berenberg Bank assumed coverage on AbbVie in a report on Tuesday, September 29th.
 They issued a “hold” rating and a $98.00 price objective on the stock.
-SVB Leerink lowered their price objective on AbbVie from $122.00 to $119.00 and set an “outperform” rating on the stock in a report on Monday, November 2nd.
-JPMorgan Chase & Co. lifted their price objective on AbbVie from $115.00 to $120.00 and gave the stock an “overweight” rating in a report on Friday, October 16th.
-Finally, Morgan Stanley lifted their price objective on AbbVie from $95.00 to $108.00 and gave the stock an “overweight” rating in a report on Thursday, August 20th.
+Sanford C. Bernstein assumed coverage on AbbVie in a report on Tuesday, November 10th.
+They issued an “outperform” rating and a $120.00 price objective on the stock.
+Finally, BMO Capital Markets assumed coverage on AbbVie in a report on Wednesday, November 18th.
+They issued an “outperform” rating and a $123.00 price objective on the stock.
 Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and sixteen have given a buy rating to the company.
 The company has a consensus rating of “Buy” and an average price target of $111.00.

 AbbVie Profile